Analyzing Prospects for Quantum Advantage in Topological Data Analysis: Regimes for quantum speed-up

 The results are as given in Fig.~\ref{Toffoli_counts} as a function of $n$ for a range of values of $k$.
 It can be seen that the cost of the quantum algorithm for a given $k$ scales approximately as $n^2$, with the cost scaling primarily coming from the number of edges in the graph.
 The classical cost given as the number of k-cliques or $\binom{n}{k}$ has similar scaling, which is considerably worse than for the quantum algorithm, and is much worse for larger values of $k$, as expected from the analysis above.

-For the example of $n=256,k=16$ the quantum cost is approximately $80$ billion Toffolis, which is comparable to gate counts for classically intractable instances of quantum chemistry \cite{Lee2020}.
+For the example of $n=256,k=16$ the quantum cost is approximately {$6.8$ billion} Toffolis, which is comparable to gate counts for classically intractable instances of quantum chemistry \cite{Lee2020}.
 In contrast, the number of cliques is about $2\times 10^{19}$, and $\binom{n}{k}\approx 10^{25}$.
-These numbers are sufficiently large that it should be classically intractable.
-For example, just storing the vector would be beyond the storage capacity of supercomputers.
-With $n=180,k=12$ the quantum cost is reduced to $10$ billion, but the classical cost is reduced by about 5 orders of magnitude, as indicated by the number of cliques as about $1.3\times 10^{14}$, or $\binom{n}{k}\approx 1.7 \times 10^{18}$.
+These numbers are sufficiently large that it should be classically intractable {for any method that scales as $|{\rm Cl}_k(G)|$.} For example, just storing the vector would be beyond the storage capacity of supercomputers. {Potentially, more advanced classical algorithms that do not need to store the vector could be tractable.}

+{To compare to the scheme as presented in Refs.~\cite{Gunn,Casper}, We improve by about two orders of magnitude for this example by using a more efficient Dicke state preparation scheme.
+We have a further order of magnitude improvement in complexity by using optimal quantum amplitude estimation in the final step.
+That gives at least three orders of magnitude improvement, which is the difference between a quantum computer running for a day versus years.
+The total improvement is unclear because some parts of the algorithm were not specified in Refs.~\cite{Gunn,Casper}.

+We obtain about another order of magnitude improvement by separately performing an amplitude estimation to avoid needing to repeatedly perform it in the initial state preparation.
+The question of how this would be performed was not addressed in Refs.~\cite{Gunn,Casper}.
+There is a more modest improvement in using the optimal filter as compared to optimal phase estimation.
+But, the optimal phase estimation is a procedure introduced here, and there would be larger improvement over less efficient phase estimation.
+The type of phase estimation was not addressed in prior work.
+We also provide an improved clique checking procedure, but the model of the graph considered in Refs.~\cite{Gunn,Casper} is different, making a direct comparison of complexities impossible. }